learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 ## A higher-dimensional, real-world dataset

 Until now, you've only explored datasets with two features to make it easy to visualize the decision boundary.
 Remember that you can use Support Vector Machines on a wide range of classification datasets, with more than two features.
-While you will no longer be able to visually represent decision boundaries (at least, if you have more than three feature spaces), you'll still be able to make predictions.
+While you will no longer be able to visually represent decision boundaries (at least not if you have more than three feature spaces), you'll still be able to make predictions.

 To do this, you'll use the salaries dataset again (in `'salaries_final.csv'`).